zenml-io/zenml/docs/book/advanced-guide/pipelines/materializers.md

 See [src.zenml.metadata.metadata_types.MetadataType](https://github.com/zenml-io/zenml/blob/main/src/zenml/metadata/metadata_types.py)
 for more details.

-By default, this method will extract an artifact's storage size and runtime data type, but you can overwrite it to track anything you wish.
+By default, this method will only extract the storage size of an artifact, but but you can overwrite it to track anything you wish.
 E.g., the `zenml.materializers.NumpyMaterializer` overwrites this method to track the `shape`, `dtype`, and some statistical properties of each `np.ndarray` that it saves.